fangjian98/fangjian98.github.io/source/about/index.md

 <h3 align="center">A passionate developer from China</h3>

 - 🔭 I’m currently working on [ExploreGithub](https://github.com/fangjian98/ExploreGithub)
 - 🌱 I’m currently learning **Android, AOSP, SpringBoot, Ant Design, ML, NLP**
 - 👯 I’m looking to collaborate on **Alibaba, Tencent**
 - 🤔 I’m looking for help with **ML, AOSP**
 - 👨‍💻 All of my projects are available at [GitHub](https://github.com/fangjian98)
 - 📝 I regulary write articles on [CSDN](https://blog.csdn.net/weixin_44008788)
 - 💬 Ask me about **Android, Python, Linux**
 - 📫 How to reach me **fangjian@gmail.com**
+- :books: Motto:What does not kill me,makes me stronger.(任何不能杀死你的，都会使你更强大)